stgiga/UnifontEX/README.md

 Locking better Unicode support behind a paywall/Patreon/Gumroad just isn't something I'm morally okay with doing.
 Not to mention the fan reactions to me doing THAT.
 It's not something I ever want to do, for *MANY* reasons.

 It's worth mentioning that some versions of FontForge do not honor your settings for Vendor ID, so even an ID of `GIGA` from the start may not have worked *at all*, and that's honestly a good excuse.
 Also, when dealing with the Subfamily (`Regular` in UnifontEX), in older versions of UnifontEX I had set it to `MediumMono`, but starting on the "modern" builds of it, I forgot it.
 Well, apparently THAT value for it would break certain Microsoft stuff.
 Same for setting the `Compatible Full` in the name table.
 And don't even get me started on the "Design Size" or `Mac Features` sections of FontForge.
 Many messes were there.
 UnifontEX was a *long* journey.

+I've just released a hotfix to the SVG and SVGZ versions brought on by bad FONTLOG comments.
+I've reissued the ZIP and 7Z builds, because this issue was too big to ignore.

 Also, UnifontEX is something I want to make into a WikiReader successor using better technology.
 It would use e-Ink, and it could view non-English Wikipedia articles, as well as converted MediaWiki wikis.
 Specs-wise, it would be closest to a Kindle Touch for affordability.
 It would have a backlight you can toggle.
 The screen resolution would be enough to display 80 columns.
 However it would be keyboard-controlled like the oldest Kindles because my Kindle Touch is syrupy-slow.